WangWenhao0716/BenchUFO/README.md

 for Text-to-Video Generation**](https://arxiv.org/abs/2503.01739).
 To access the proposed dataset and the related code, please visit [**VideoUFO**](https://huggingface.co/datasets/WenhaoWang/VideoUFO).

 ## Results
 Currently, we support **16** recent text-to-video models and observe that they do not consistently perform well across all user-focused topics.
+Adding new text-to-video models is straightforward, and please follow the pipeline below.

 <table align="center" border="1" cellspacing="0" cellpadding="6">
   <thead>